How to Professionally Ask For an Update at Work: Tips + Examples

 Examples of asking for an update professionally

-If you’re looking for a more appropriate substitute for “just checking in”, here are some useful phrases and examples you can use when asking for an update.
+If you’re looking for a more appropriate substitute for “just checking in”, here are some useful phrases and examples you can use to politely ask for an update in an email or over a team communication app.

 From requesting a status update to following up on a job interview, we’ve covered several common professional update scenarios.

-Here are some additional examples of how to request an update from employees, following the tips we listed earlier.
+Here are some additional examples of how to ask employees for an update, following the tips we listed earlier.

 “Dear Steven,